-Keeping your swimming pool at the right temperature is crucial to make sure it stays comfortable, and more importantly, safe for your family and friends.
+Keeping your swimming pool at the right temperature is crucial to make sure it stays comfortable, and, more importantly, safe for your family and friends.
 Pool thermometers can help you keep a pulse on that temperature all the time.

-Pool Thermometers: Our Top Picks
+Pool Thermometers: My Top Picks

 Aquatix Pro Large Floating Pool Thermometer